ReeceGoding/Frustration-One-Year-With-R/README.md

     Being able to do all of that in one line is outstanding.
 Without R allowing developers to add new functions like this, the Tidyverse would’ve been impossible.

+You might have spotted a pattern by now.
+R often lets you do very much with very little.

 ### Generic Functions